artmichalak/dice-distribution-simulation/README.md

 ## Endpoints
 * `GET /v1/simulation` - returns a random distribution for default setup (3 dice, 6-sided, 100 rolls)
 * `GET /v1/simulation?dice={numberOfDice}&sides={numberOfSides}&rolls={numberOfRolls}&mode={simulationMode}` - return a random distribution for `numberOfDice` dice, each having `numberOfSides` sides and executing `numberOfRolls` rolls.
 Additional parameter `mode` can have one of two values: `iter` - iterative algorithm or `conc` - concurrent using fork join pool.
-By default the service uses ``iter``` version
+By default, the service uses `iter` version.

+All parameters are optional.
 If any of the parameters is missing then the method uses a relevant defaults (3 dice, 6-sided, 100 rolls).

 ## Architecture overview
-The project follows hexagonal architecture principles to some point.
+The project follows hexagonal architecture principles (ports and adapters pattern) as described by Tom Hombergs to some point.

 The `GET /v1/simulation` method does not seem to be omnipotent at first.
 However this endpoint does not change the state of the server.
 It merely returns two arrays of random values.

 Since `GET` operations can be cached by web servers or intermediate software, the service adds headers to control caching: `Cache-Control: no-cache, must-revalidate`.
 This ensures the distribution is generated between different calls.